top of page

 From the comprehensive review carried out in this study, we observed that most of the works done on EEOR processes were not properly detailed and the different experimental procedures adopted makes coherent understanding of the process difficult.

 Evident however in all the studies from the laboratory experiments and field applications, is the capacity of enzyme to improve oil production from both sandstone and carbonate rocks.
-Also, we have identified and highlighted the physicochemical properties of the enzymes commonly used for enhanced oil recovery and their effects on oil recovery process in order to improve the understanding of their applicability in relevant hydrocarbon reservoir.
+Also, we have identified and highlighted the physicochemical properties of the enzymes commonly used for enhanced oil recovery and their effects on oil recovery process in order to improve the understanding of their applicability in relevant hydrocarbon reservoirs.

 Bacteria is many sizes bigger than proteins and nanotubes.